ascsl/laravel-docs-ES/artisan-EN-ES.md

 #### Passing Boolean Values
 #### Pasando valores booleanos

+Si necesita especificar el valor de una opción que no acepta valores de cadena, como el indicador `--force` en el comando `migrate:refresh`, debe pasar `true` o` false`:
-If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you should pass `true` or `false`:
+> > If you need to specify the value of an option that does not accept string values, such as the `--force` flag on the `migrate:refresh` command, you should pass `true` or `false`:

     $exitCode = Artisan::call('migrate:refresh', [
         '--force' => true,